Frontal fibrosing alopecia

 Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 On this page

-Unfortunately, there is no proven cure for frontal fibrosing alopecia (FFA).
-However, because hair loss in frontal fibrosing alopecia (FFA) is thought to be caused by inflammation of hair follicles, treatment often involves using anti-inflammatory medications or ointments, such as corticosteroids or hydroxychloroquine (brand name Plaquenil), to reduce inflammation and suppress the body's immune system.
-One study of 36 individuals with FFA found a significant reduction in symptoms after six months of hydroxychloroquine treatment; however, they found minimal benefit to continuing hydroxychloroquine treatment after six months.
-Researchers continue to question whether or not treatment is effective, or if hair loss in FFA stops naturally.
+Unfortunately, there is currently no cure for frontal fibrosing alopecia (FFA).
+Because the hair loss associated with this condition is thought to be caused by inflammation of hair follicles, treatment often involves using anti-inflammatory medications or ointments, such as corticosteroids or hydroxychloroquine (brand name Plaquenil), to reduce inflammation and suppress the body's immune system.
+Medications that block the production of the male hormone 5-alpha reductase have been reported to stop further hair loss in some women.
+Researchers continue to question whether treatment is effective or if hair loss in FFA just stops naturally.

 - Frequently Asked Questions.
 Cicatricial Alopecia Research Foundation.
 September 2011; http://www.carfintl.org/faq.php.
 Accessed 8/9/2013.

 - Tan KT, Messenger AG.
 Frontal fibrosing alopecia: clinical presentations and prognosis.
 British Journal of Dermatology.
 2009; 160:75-79. http://www.ncbi.nlm.nih.gov/pubmed/18811690.
 Accessed 4/9/2012.

 - ClinicalTrials.gov lists trials that are studying or have studied Frontal fibrosing alopecia.
 Click on the link to go to ClinicalTrials.gov to read descriptions of these studies.